mayankcodezzz/mayankcodezzz/README.md

 Stay in the loop with Mayank Pareek and his fantastic journey through the world of data and Flutter.
 Connect with him on various social media platforms:

 📌 Follow Mayank on [LinkedIn](https://www.linkedin.com/in/mayankpareek740) for professional insights and industry updates.

-🐦 Catch up with Mayank on [Twitter/X](https://twitter.com/mayank_dev) for the latest in tech, data, and Flutter trends.

 📚 Dive deep into Mayank's projects on [GitHub](https://github.com/mayankcodezzz) and discover the magic he's brewing with data science and Flutter.